 To require erosion prevention measures and sediment control practices for all development in the City of West Linn during all phases of construction to prevent and restrict the discharge of sediments, and to require final permanent erosion prevention measures after development is completed.
-Erosion prevention techniques shall be designed to protect soil particles from the force of water and wind so they will not be transported from the site.
+Erosion prevention techniques shall be designed to protect soil particles from the force of water and wind from being transported from the site.
 Sediment control measures shall be designed to capture soil particles after they have become dislodged by erosion and attempt to retain the soil particles on site.